This article was updated August 4, 2022.

 Amsterdam Gay Clubs and Parties

 Amsterdam’s gay glory days are probably in its past, which peaked in the 70’s and 80’s.
 Due to the open and progressive nature of the city, Amsterdam just doesn’t have the same type of gay clubbing scene that you might expect in other big European cities.
-NYX is Amsterdam’s main gay dance club and you can find the occasional circuit party hosted on a monthly basis like those put on by Rapido Events.
+That said, one or two clubs still remain and there's always the odd circuit party.

 Amsterdam Gay Saunas & Cruising Bars

-The other popular gay area in Amsterdam is around Zeedijk and Warmoesstraat, which is where you’ll find the fetish shops and several gay cruising bars like Eagle, Cuckoo's Nest or Dirty Dicks – perhaps appropriately located near Amsterdam’s red-light district.
-The gay sauna is Amsterdam is called Nieuwezijds.
+The other popular gay area in Amsterdam is around Zeedijk and Warmoesstraat, which is where you’ll find the fetish shops and several gay cruising bars.

 Gay Events in Amsterdam